Frequently Asked Questions

 Being a member allows you to be part of a like-minded community of socially engaged Buddhists committed to preserving democracy.

-How can I help the Coalition?
+How can I volunteer to help the Coalition?

 You can help spread the word of our existence.
 Please share our website address and invite others to join us.